4 minute read

 Operational Details

-• The Cloud Allocator uses a /119 prefix from the external IPv6 range assigned to each VM.
+• The Cloud Allocator assigns a /112 pod cidr range/subrange from the /96 cidr range assigned to each VM.

 • This ensures efficient utilization of IPv6 address space while maintaining compatibility with Kubernetes networking requirements.